jannis-baum/bachelor-thesis/chapters/4-discussion.md

-Given the above points, the Annotation Interface meets its aim of improving the process of researching, curating and administering patient-oriented, multi-language \glsa{pgx} information for experts, while solving the discussed problems of the Annotation Server.
+Given the above points, the Annotation Interface meets its aim of improving the process of researching, curating and administering patient-oriented, multilingual \glsa{pgx} information for experts, while solving the discussed problems of the Annotation Server.
 These statements are supported by \glsa{pgx}
 expert Dr. Aniwaa Owusu Obeng, who emphasized them in the conducted testing.